grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 {{< figure src="/static/img/docs/time-series-panel/time_series_small_example.png" max-width="1200px" caption="Time series" >}}

-The time series visualization type is the default and primary way to visualize time series data as a graph.
+The time series visualization is the default and primary way to visualize time series data as a graph.
 It can render series as lines, points, or bars.
 It is versatile enough to display almost any time-series data.
 [This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples of how it can be configured and styled.

 {{% admonition type="note" %}}
-You can migrate from the old Graph visualization to the new Time series visualization.
+You can migrate from the old Graph visualization to the time series visualization.
 To migrate, open the panel and click the **Migrate** button in the side pane.
 {{% /admonition %}}

 ## Tooltip options